 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

 Do I have to pay for the vaccination?

-You should not have any out-of-pocket cost for getting the vaccine.
+You should not have any out-of-pocket cost for getting the vaccine or a booster.
 AARP fought to make sure the federal government is covering the cost of the vaccine itself.
-Providers can recoup a fee for administering the shot, but not from consumers.
-They would be reimbursed by the patient’s insurance company or the government (in the case of Medicare and Medicaid beneficiaries and the uninsured, for example).

 Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

-Also of Interest
+Also of Interest: